streamnative/pulsar-hub/README.md

 To create a document for a new plugin, follow these steps:

 1. Create a branch based on the latest [pulsar-hub](https://github.com/streamnative/pulsar-hub) master repository.
 2. Create a document in the target folder for the plugin.
-For the document template about the plugin, see [plugin document template](#pulgin-document-template).
+For the document template about the plugin, see [plugin document template](#plugin-document-template).
 3. Commit your updates, create a PR, and then publish the PR to the [pulsar-hub](https://github.com/streamnative/pulsar-hub) master repository.
 4. Update comments, if any.
 5. If no more comment, ask reviewers to approve the PR and merge the PR to the master.

-# Pulgin document template
+# Plugin document template

 This section describes a plugin document structure, including the following two parts:
 - Metadata